Home > Programs & Features > Bachelor of Creative Arts (Digital Media) Program

 The Bachelor of Creative Arts (Digital Media) at Flinders:

-- is designed for students who want to fill key creative writing roles in the audio-visual and digital media industries
+- is designed for students who want to fill key creative writing roles in the digital media industries

 - provides you with the skills to begin your career in the creative industries